cppraveen/SmartHomeHarmonizer/docs/installation.md

 ## Quick Install

-The easiest way to install SmartHomeHarmonizer is via pip:
+**SmartHomeHarmonizer is available on PyPI!** The easiest way to install is via pip:

 ```bash
 pip install smarthomeharmonizer
 ```

+This will install the latest stable version with all required dependencies.

 ## Development Installation